hyprwm/hyprland-wiki/content/configuring/core/binds/_index.md

 To bind only a modkey, use the appropriate keysym name.
 Usually it is a `MOD` key, suffixed with `_L` or `_R`.
-When a keysym is used, the order in which keys are pressed matters, because they are not treated as modifiers anymore.
+When a keysym is used, the order in which keys are pressed matters because keys are no longer treated as modifiers.

 {{% details title="Examples" closed="true" %}}